Leicester City Clinical Commissioning Group

 Home from Hospital takes a positive, person-centred approach to the wellbeing of older people in Leicester City.
 This focuses on giving people purpose, independence and wellbeing, by helping them to feel valued, connected to others, physically active, and emotionally resilient.

-By enabling safe discharge from hospital, assisting with recovery and building independence, the service helps to return older people from hospital sooner, and keeps them out of hospital.
+By enabling safe discharge from hospital, assisting with recovery and building independence, the service helps to return people home sooner, and keeps them from being readmitted.

 - Helps users to regain confidence and reduce anxiety about life post discharge